-Whilst a physical meeting at our office, or at your home, is not something we are able to offer at this time, we have our entire team set up with remote working, and we are able to offer client meetings by secure video link, and are therefore able to continue to offer those essential services which are causing people the most anxiety at this time.
+A physical meeting at our office, or at your home, is something we may be able to offer at this time (please contact us for the latest information).
+In addition, we have our entire team set up with remote working, so we are able to conduct client meetings by secure video link, and are therefore able to continue to offer those essential services which are causing people the most anxiety at this time.

 Wills & Lasting Powers of Attorney

 There is no special equipment or technology needed by clients.
 If you have a tablet, smart phone, laptop or desk computer, then as long as it has a built-in or attached camera so that we’re able to verify your identification, we can discuss your wishes and your intentions, advising as requested and as necessary, and take your instructions for the preparation of your Will(s).
 Drafts of these can then be drawn up swiftly and, once they have been reviewed and approved by you, your bound Will(s) will be prepared for signing and witnessing.
 Simple, straightforward guidance will be given to you before the meeting to explain how we are able to connect with you, and it’s all kept totally stress-free.
 Within a short time, you can have a personal, tailor-made, up to date Will (or Wills for a couple) in place, and one less thing to worry about in these extraordinary times.